Share This Page

 • “A last will and testament, or any clause thereof, shall not be altered, or revoked, except by canceling by the testator, or by some person in the testator’s presence and by the testator’s express direction, or by a valid last will and testament, or by a writing signed by the testator, or by some person subscribing the testator’s name in the testator’s presence and by the testator’s express direction, and attested and subscribed in the testator’s presence by 2 or more credible witnesses; but this clause shall not preclude nor extend to an implied revocation.” – § 208.
 Revocation of wills generally.

-Creating Your Will
+Create Your Will Today

 Creating a will is a crucial step in estate planning, and there are three main ways to do it: with a lawyer, through an online service, or by doing it yourself.
 Each option caters to different needs and budgets, offering flexibility to choose what works best for you, depending on your unique circumstances and the complexity of your estate.